PDB-REDO/AlphaBridge/README.md

 # Running the script  find_interface

-`find_interface` is a Python script that analyzes AlphaFold3 output to identify and visualize protein-protein interaction interfaces through comprehensive plots and data files.
+find_interface is a script that using the output provided by Alphafold3, provides different plots and files useful for the identification of interacting interfaces

 ## Installation